How are Car Accident Settlements Paid?

 Before you spend any of your settlement money, create a list of crash related outstanding debts to pay off.
 From your settlement, you’ll need to pay off any medical debt you owe because of the accident.
 Prioritize these payments; because without creating a plan, quickly your settlement money will be frittered away.
 Make out payments to any mechanics or body shops where you have outstanding debts.

 Of course, you’ll also want to take care of your attorney.
 In many cases, their payment structure demands a certain percentage of your settlement.
 Get an itemized statement detailing the services you received.
 Your legal fees may include a number of costs.
 Costs associated with gathering medical evidence, paying expert witness fees, and paying deposition and court reporting costs.
 If you have questions or concerns about your legal fees, ask your attorney for clarification.

 When creating this list of liens, it also helps to plan for tax season.
 While it would be nice to assume your settlement money is tax-free, that is unfortunately false.
-It is a requirement that you have paid taxes on the money you received for lost wages and emotional distress.
+While many parts of a car accident settlement aren’t taxable, such as reimbursement for medical bills, it is a requirement that you have paid taxes on the money you received for lost wages and emotional distress.
 On the other hand, you won’t owe taxes on medical expenses or for crash related pain and suffering.
 Work with an accountant to better understand your tax situation so the IRS doesn’t come knocking.